changehero Blog

 How Did NFTs Come to Be?

+An NFT overview would not be complete without an introduction to their origins.
 The first blockchain tokens were developed for the Bitcoin blockchain and were essentially non-fungible.
 They were called Colored coins and are considered predecessors of all modern blockchain tokens.

 Colored coins worked thanks to a protocol that we would today call “layer-two” or L2.
 Another second-layer network to Bitcoin, Counterparty housed the first tokenized directory for Rare Pepes.
 Each of the entries in the library is unique and represented by its own Counterparty token.